 exercise works legs, hips and abs.
 Try for 1 minute

 Any exercise program should include cardio, which strengthens the heart and burns calories.
 Walking is something you can do anywhere, anytime, with no equipment.
 It's not just for beginners, either.
 Even the very fit can get a good workout from walking.
 Doing a brisk walk can burn up to 500 calories per hour.
 Since it takes 3,500 calories to lose a pound, you could expect to lose a pound for every seven hours you walk.

 Front Dumbbell Raises: Works the front head of the deltoids.
 Stand with a dumbbell in each hand, held slightly away from you against the front of the thighs.
 Keep knees and elbows slightly bent.
 Lift one weight out and up until it is at shoulder height.
 Lower dumbbell and repeat with the other arm.
 Breathe in before you start and blow out as raise your arm.
 Try for 1 minute.

 Lying with your back on a bench and hold a barbell or dumbbells above your chest at arm's length, keep your upper arms rigid and lower the bar or dumbbells slowly until it is almost touching your forehead.
 Raise the bar or dumbbells back to the starting position.
 Repeat.
 Try for 1 minute.
 Breathe in on the way down and blow out as you raise the weight.

 If you are really serious about changing your diet, losing (or gaining) weight and improving your health, you will find that keeping a food diary is key to your success.
 You can keep track of the foods you eat every day in a food diary notebook.
 Note the portion sizes and write down the calories you eat every day.
 Add up the number of calories you eat each day and your total for the week.
-If you need to , decrease the number of calories you need to eat each week by 500.
+If you need to lose weight, decrease the number of calories you need to eat each day by 500.
 By eating 500 fewer calories each day, most people will lose about one pound per week.